MarkFulginiti/Technical-Notes/README.md

 ## Notes

-- The repository is designed to grow over time.
+- The repository is designed to grow as new technical notes and application areas are added.
 - Notes are intended to be modular, reusable, and easy to reference across related projects.
-- Many notes will include both R and Python implementations when appropriate.
+- When appropriate, notes will include both R and Python implementations.